EPCOR Drainage Service

 There is no structural risk to homes and businesses in the area.
-Based on assessments so far, it appears the void area is limited to a section under 61 Ave.
+Based on assessments, it appears the void area is limited to a section under 61 Ave.
 We continue to monitor the roadway and surrounding infrastructure for any changes.

-The sewer trunk line that runs under 61 Avenue is 1650mm in diameter and carries both storm and sanitary flows.
+The sewer trunk line that runs under 61 Ave is 1650mm in diameter and carries both storm and sanitary flows.

 What's happening now